 Tenney Stadium at Leonidoff Field, which was dedicated in 2007, is a lit facility used for varsity soccer, lacrosse, and football games.
-It is also used for several intramural programs, including flag football, frisbee, and soccer.
-The stadium hosted the Metro Atlantic Athletic Conference Women's Soccer championship in 2007 and the conference's men's soccer championship in 2008.
+It is also used for several intramural programs, including flag football, Frisbee, and soccer.
+The stadium hosted the Metro Atlantic Athletic Conference women's soccer championship in 2007, the conference's men's soccer championship in 2008, and the conference's men's and women's lacrosse championships in 2010.
 The stadium has a capacity of 5,000, including 1,744 chair-back seats in the grandstands on the east side of the stadium.
 A modern press box, which includes VIP seating, sits atop the grandstand.
 Underneath the grandstand are an athletic training room, team and officials' dressing rooms, restrooms, concessions, and storage space.
-The playing surface is FieldTurf Duraspine, the same one used by the New York Giants, New York Jets, and New England Patriots of the National Football League.
+The playing surface is FieldTurf Duraspine, the industry leader which is also used by the New York Giants, New York Jets, and New England Patriots of the National Football League.

 At the south end of the campus is the James J. McCann Recreation Center, which received major funding support from the James J. McCann Foundation.
-By design, the Center is one of the most versatile facilities of its kind in the Mid-Hudson region.
+By design, the center is one of the most versatile facilities of its kind in the Mid-Hudson region.
 Special features include the McCann Center Natatorium, home to Marist's men's and women's swimming and diving and women's water polo teams.
 The pool of the natatorium is capable of simultaneously handling 25-yard or 25-meter races, and swimming and diving events, with spectator space for 500.
-The field-house area can provide three basketball courts and is surrounded by a four-lane running track.
+The fieldhouse area can provide three basketball courts and is surrounded by a four-lane running track.
 The main court for NCAA Division I play features a handsome wooden floor with funds donated by Rik Smits, a 1988 alumnus and second overall selection in the 1988 NBA Draft.
 Seating capacity for games is 3,200.